Preparation time: 20 minutes

 5. Bring the mixture to the boil and boil rapidly for around 7-10 minutes stirring often.
 Stir across the base of the pan to check the jam is not sticking or burning.

 6. Test for setting point when the jam looks thick and syrupy [see below].
 When set, remove from the heat.
 Remove any scum from the surface with a large spoon.
+A knob of butter also helps disperse the remaining scum.

 7. Add the lemon juice and stir.